AhmedMagdyHendawy/Algopt/README.md

 ## Verbosity
 - I am using three level for logging.
 You can control that by changing the verbose parameter in the algopt.cfg to one of the following values:
     * 0 : No loging / No plotting
     * 1 : Yes loging / No plotting
     * 2 : Yes loging / Yes plotting

-- NOTE: If you want to have an interative plot, you can use the solutionPath.plt within gnuplot shell by doing the following:
+- **NOTE**: If you want to have an interative plot, you can use the solutionPath.plt within gnuplot shell by doing the following:
     * `gnuplot`
     * `load "solutionPath.plt"`

 ## Project Structure:
 * main.cpp